“If I can get one person to commit…”

 Roger’s class, taught by diabetes educator Shana Cunningham, was one of the offerings at UK HealthCare’s Barnstable Brown Diabetes Center.
 The wide-ranging course focuses on everything from nutrition and exercise to how to build a healthy, sustainable lifestyle while living with diabetes.

-“Working with Barnstable Brown was a catalyst.
+“Working with Barnstable Brown Diabetes Center was a catalyst.
 The way Shana presented the information just made it click.
 I knew everything she taught—you learn this stuff during the course of living with diabetes—but something clicked and I was like, ‘Okay, I know exactly the first steps I need to take now.’”

 The class gave Roger the resources he needed to start and maintain a healthier lifestyle.
 He changed how he ate, how he exercised, and how he structured his day-to-day life.
 And the small successes he saw early on helped motivate him to stay committed to those changes.